Journal of West Indian Literature (JWIL) House Style Guide for Authors

 - Use only U and P when referring to university presses (e.g. Oxford UP or U of Chicago P)

-Woman Writer’s Literary Tradition.”
-Changing Our Own Words: Essays on Criticism, Theory, and Writing on Black Women.
-Ed.
-Cheryl A. Wall.
-New Brunswick, N.J.: Rutgers UP, 1989.
-125-37.
-Print.
+Literary Tradition.”
+Changing Our Own Words: Essays on Criticism, Theory, and Writing on Black

-Please note with Web sources, that the date of access (e.g., 8 Aug.
-2012) is needed in addition to the date of publication.
+Please refer to https://owl.english.purdue.edu/owl/resource/747/08/ for more help with citing electronic sources.
+Please note that, with Web sources, the date of access (e.g., 8 August 2012) is needed in addition to the date of publication.
+MLA only requires the www. address, so eliminate all https:// when citing URLs.

 If the journal you are citing appears exclusively in an online format that does not make use of page numbers, use the abbreviation n. pag. to denote that there is no pagination for the publication.